Sheffield–Lincoln line: Brigg branch line route

-On weekdays and Saturdays an hourly service between Sheffield and Gainsborough Central is provided by Northern.
-This was introduced in the May 2019 timetable change and is the first regular weekday service to Gainsborough Central since 1993.
-Passenger services along the entire route only run on Saturdays, when Northern operates three services each way between Sheffield and Cleethorpes.
+On weekdays, a single daily service Sheffield and Gainsborough Central is provided by Northern.
+This was introduced in the May 2023 timetable change and is the first regular weekday service to run on the Brigg branch since 1993.
+Passenger services along the entire route only ran on Saturdays previously, when Northern operated three services each way between Sheffield and Cleethorpes.
 At Barnetby, the route is joined by the South Humberside Main Line and the section between there and Cleethorpes is also served by hourly trains from Liverpool Lime Street, operated by TransPennine Express.

-The Brigg Branch line is single from Barnetby to Brigg, and Kirton Tunnel to Thonock (North of Gainsborough Central) with a passing loop at Northorpe.
+The Brigg Branch line is single track from Barnetby to Brigg, and Kirton Tunnel to Thonock (North of Gainsborough Central) with a passing loop at Northorpe.
 Other sections are double track.